26 of the Best Winter Destinations in Europe

 Snowshoeing is perfect for beginners as it doesn’t require much experience or training.

-Other winter activities include visiting an ice hotel, located just outside of town or the Arktikum Science Museum if you prefer to stay indoors.
+Other winter activities include visiting an ice hotel, located just outside of town, or the Arktikum Science Museum if you prefer to stay indoors.

 Where to stay in Rovaniemi?
 Santa Claus Holiday Village

-Colmar, France
+8. Colmar, France

 Colmar in France is a wonderful place to spend Christmas.
 It is in the Alsace region of France on the border with Germany.

-In fact, Colmar has gone back and forth between French and German control since the 1870s.
+Colmar has gone back and forth between French and German control since the 1870s.
 That is why Colmar has such a German feel and German architecture.

 The town is charming at any time of year due to its wooden framing and pastel-colored walls.
-But it really shines at Christmas time when it puts on its yuletide best.
+But it shines at Christmas time when it puts on its yuletide best.

-But the storefronts are the most amazing – decorate with large cookies, bows, gifts, greenery, stuffed animals, and lights.
+Small alleyways have Christmas scenes, individual homes seem to be festooned with greenery, and large flocked trees are on every corner.
+But the storefronts are the most amazing – decorated with large cookies, bows, gifts, greenery, stuffed animals, and lights.
 Everything is large and boisterous!

 There is a lot of variety in the wares they sell at the Christmas markets, from perfumes, homemade Nutella, ornaments, leatherwork, jewelry, roasted nuts, nougat, toys, lights, and more.

-If you get hungry while wandering through the markets, grab a bretzel (pretzel) baked in cheese, an assortment of bredel (a variety of tiny cookies), or a brioche man (kind of link our gingerbread men).
+If you get hungry while wandering through the markets, grab a bretzel (pretzel) baked in cheese, an assortment of bredel (a variety of tiny cookies), or a brioche man (kind of our gingerbread men).

 Accommodation: La Maison des Têtes Hotel Colmar

-Paris, France
+9. Paris, France

-‘Paris is always a good idea’.
-This statement and the sentiment behind it are so true.
-Paris, the capital city of France is stunning at any time of the year and hence it deserves a mention in our list of best winter destinations in Europe.
+‘Paris is always a good idea. ’ This statement and the sentiment behind it are so true.
+Paris, the capital city of France, is stunning at any time of the year, and hence it deserves a mention in our list of best winter destinations in Europe.

 Paris experiences moderate winter temperatures with snow.
 Typical winter months are from late November to late February.
-When the city is covered in white snow, the pretty red decorations during Christmas, New Year, and Valentine’s Day make up it.
+When the city is covered in white snow, the pretty red decorations during Christmas, New Year, and Valentine’s Day make up for it.

 So here is what you can expect in Paris in winter.
 Shoppers will LOVE the season.
-Window shoppers and people-watchers too.
+Stroll Champs Élysées for some eye candy – from high-end retail and luxury brands to the affordable.

 Churches are beautifully decorated for Christmas, so pay a visit to a church of your choice.
 Ensure you check their website for mass timings.

 When the temperature drops outside, it’s time for nice dinners.
-Reserve a place overlooking the Parisian highlights like a dinner cruise on the river Seine.
+Reserve a place overlooking the Parisian highlights, like a dinner cruise on the river Seine.

 BOOK: Dinner at the 58 Eiffel Tower | Christmas Eve Dinner Cruise in Paris

 All major tourist attractions are open during the winter months in Paris.
-So explore the Louvre Museum at your pace, the Grand Palais, the underground tunnels at the Catacombs of Paris, and more.
+So explore the Louvre Museum at your own pace, the Grand Palais, the underground tunnels at the Catacombs of Paris, and more.

 READ How to visit Paris in 4 days | Best hotels in Paris with Eiffel Tower views

-Kakslauttanen Arctic Resort, Finland
+10. Kakslauttanen Arctic Resort, Finland

 Have you ever dreamed of sleeping under a blanket of stars or maybe green dancing lights as well?
-I know as a kid I wondered what an igloo would look like.
+I know, as a kid, I wondered what an igloo would look like.

-The stunning 4-star hotel is actually a glass igloo located in the wilderness.
+Enter Kakslauttanen Arctic Resort – Igloos and Chalets.
+Kakslauttanen Arctic Resort is located in the Saariselkä Fell Region of Finnish Lapland.
+The stunning 4-star hotel is a glass igloo located in the wilderness.
 You get to sleep under a million stars and watch the northern lights every day.

 The resort is located in Lapland.
-You can drive from Helsinki and parking is available at the resort.
+You can drive from Helsinki, and parking is available at the resort.
 You can also fly from Helsinki to Ivalo, which is the closest airport to Kakslauttanen Arctic Resort.

-Neuschwanstein Castle – Fussen, Germany
+11. Neuschwanstein Castle – Fussen, Germany

 The Neuschwanstein castle is a must-see location no matter the time of year, but there’s something even more magical about this castle in the winter!
-This is the castle that inspired the Sleeping Beauty castle in Disneyland and it’s easy to see why.
+This is the castle that inspired the Sleeping Beauty castle in Disneyland, and it’s easy to see why.

 You can visit the castle from Munich to Neuschwanstein for about $17 each way per person.
 However, there are only a few buses each week (usually just Saturday and Sunday) that will take you directly to Schwangau Neuschwanstein.
 Or book a day tour.

 You can stay at the foot of the Neuschwanstein Castle for only $85- $140 a night at Romantic-Pension Albrecht on Booking.com!
-It comes with a free breakfast, but book as far in advance as you can as it gets filled up quickly!
+It comes with a free breakfast, but book as far in advance as you can, as it gets filled up quickly!

-From there you can easily walk to both castles (yes, there’s more than one castle in this area!): the Hohenschwangau and Neuschwanstein.
+From there, you can easily walk to both castles (yes, there’s more than one castle in this area!): the Hohenschwangau and Neuschwanstein.

-One downside about visiting in the winter is that the Marienbrucke bridge with the best viewpoint of the castle is closed.
+One downside about visiting in the winter is that the Marienbrücke Bridge, with the best viewpoint of the castle, is closed.
 However, if you are feeling rebellious, you can still head up to the area and find a viewpoint of your own as we did!

 READ: Day trip to Neuschwanstein Castle from Munich and ways to get there